Aequivinius/age_mentions/readme.md

 * son, daughter, grandson, daughter-in-law, nephew
 * boy (depending on how it's used)
 * aunt
-* mother, father, dad, daddy, parents, mama, grandma, grandfather, grandpa (not 'the mother of all chest pains')
+* mother, father, dad, daddy, parents, mama, grandma, grandfather, grandpa (not 'the mother of all chest pains'), fatherhood
 * little boy, wee girl
 * young woman, I'm old, in my younger days, at a young age, elderly lady
 * young, elderly (but not 'too young'), greater chronological age, not young anymore